‘Cause I’m leavin’ on the Terra-Yacht

 Designed for recreational use, Webster’s vehicle used the chassis of an intercity bus designed by Prevost Coach.
 The staff of the company made its furniture.
 The vehicle included a kitchenette with stove and refrigerator, a shower with skylight, a bedroom with closet, and a toilet.
 There was even a sound system with external speakers.
 Webster took delivery of this vehicle unique in Canada in November 1951.

 Thomas Luff of Winnipeg, Manitoba, bought the motor home in 1969.
 In 1979, he turned it over to a garage to replace his engine and transmission.
 For one reason or other, the vehicle was still in the garage in 1992.
-Allan Hamer of Washington, District of Columbia, bought it that year.
+Allan Hamer of Winnipeg, Manitoba, bought it that year.
 He and his spouse spent the next 4 years restoring the motor home from top to bottom.
 They then went to Sainte-Claire to show the fruits of their hard work to the staff and management of Prevost Car.
 These people were delighted and impressed.
 Hamer and his wife then undertook a trip across North America.
 Their vehicle aroused great curiosity no matter where they stopped.
-It still seemed in working order as of 2018.
+It was still in working order as of 2019.

 If yours truly may be permitted a comment, this motor home should be preserved in a museum, ideally a Canadian museum.
 Just sayin'.